byerlyd21/byerlyd21/README.md

 # 👋 Hi, I’m Dallin!
 - I am a computer science student at Utah State University who loves the outdoors, good books, and learning new things!
 In my free time, I like to snowboard, mountian bike, swim, and go to the gym.
-I also love playing intermural sports at Utah State like flag football, softball and volleyball.
+I love playing intermural sports at Utah State like flag football, softball and volleyball.
 I also enjoy beating my girlfriend in pickelball.
 My favorite programming language is Python, and I enjoy solving challenging puzzels and riddels.
 I am a intern at Eagle Rock Properties and a collaborator for the brand new AI Buisness Integration Club at Utah State as well.